shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth constraints

 The Bluetooth Low Energy (BLE) payload used for advertisement consists of up to 37 bytes.
 One current adoption of unwanted location tracking requires 12 of these bytes for implementing the basic protocol, with the remaining optional (see {{!I-D.detecting-unwanted-location-trackers}}).
 Implementation of the DULT protocol will need to consider these limitations.
-For example, in [Eldridge et al](https://eprint.iacr.org/2023/1332.pdf), implementing Multi-Dealer Secret Sharing required using two advertisement packets were needed instead of one.
+For example, in [Eldridge et al](https://eprint.iacr.org/2023/1332.pdf), implementing Multi-Dealer Secret Sharing required using two advertisement packets were needed instead of one due to payload constraints.

+Another key consideration is the nature of BLE advertisements.
+Most advertisements are publicly broadcast, allowing passive scanning by any nearby receiver.
+While this enables open detection of unknown tracking devices, it also raises privacy concerns.
+Some BLE implementations employ randomized MAC addresses and other privacy-preserving techniques, which could impact persistent tracking detection.

+Additionally, BLE advertisements operate in the 2.4 GHz ISM band, making them susceptible to interference from Wi-Fi, microwave ovens, and other wireless devices.
+The presence of environmental noise may degrade detection accuracy and introduce variability in scan results.

+The BLE protocol also enforces strict power efficiency mechanisms, such as advertising intervals and connection event scheduling, which impact detection frequency.
+Devices operating in low-power modes may significantly reduce their advertisement frequency to conserve energy, making periodic detection less reliable.
+Furthermore, platform-level constraints, such as OS-imposed scanning limits and background activity restrictions, further impact the consistency and responsiveness of tracking detection mechanisms.

+To address these challenges, detection mechanisms must balance efficiency, privacy, and accuracy while working within the constraints of the BLE protocol.
+Solutions may include leveraging multiple observations over time, integrating probabilistic risk scoring, and optimizing scanning strategies based on known BLE limitations.

 ### Power constraints